matloff/FarewellAddress/Address.md

 *"Kids today"*

 Ever since Socrates, teachers have complained about reduced student quality.
-One must also treat such claims with a healthy dose of skepticism/
+One must also treat such claims with a healthy dose of skepticism.

 But I think there is something much more fundamental--a declining willingness to think about some topic *really intensely*, for an extended period of time.
 University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
-Many instructors implicitly encourage this, which I regard as a serious problem for our economy, society and so on.
+Many instructors implicitly encourage such attitudes.
+I regard all of this as a serious problem for our economy, society and so on.

 *K-12 math education*